conda/governance/README.md

 1. Trademarks are irrevocably *licensed or transferred* to the conda Organization's fiscal sponsor when a project is added to the conda Organization as a Community Project.
 2. The conda Organization, in conjunction with our fiscal sponsor, then have the right to sublicense the trademarks to other projects, subject to specific limitations: The conda Organization may not degrade the distinctiveness of *licensed* trademarks, or use *licensed* trademarks to disparage or misrepresent the assigner. *Transferred* trademarks are completely controlled by the conda Organization and its fiscal sponsor.
-3. The [Steering Council](#steering-council) then makes trademark decisions, subject to agreed upon restrictions, and coordinates efforts with our fiscal sponsor.
+3. The [Steering Council](#steering-council) then makes trademark decisions, including the ability to revoke previously assigned trademarks, subject to agreed upon restrictions, and coordinates efforts with our fiscal sponsor.

 We have guidelines for making decisions about conda Organization trademarks:

+1. The project should be open source with a permissive license.
+[From OSI](https://opensource.org/faq#permissive):

+    > A "permissive" license is simply a non-[copyleft](https://opensource.org/faq#copyleft) open source license — one that guarantees the freedoms to use, modify, and redistribute, but that permits proprietary derivative works.

-1. The project should be open source with a permissive license
+2. The project should be open source with a permissive license
-1. The project should be related to the conda ecosystem
+3. The project should be related to the conda ecosystem
-1. The project should be not be overly grand in claiming namespace
+4. The project should be not be overly grand in claiming namespace
-1. The project should not make subjective claims in the chosen project name
+5. The project should not make subjective claims in the chosen project name

 Examples of project names that violate the 3rd and 4th guidelines are `conda Pro`, and `pets-dot-com-conda-saves-the-day`.